yownas/lcm-webui/README.md

 Create a venv and install requirements.

 Install python from here (https://www.python.org/downloads/) (Tested with version 3.10).
-Download this repo with git (recommended) or as a zip file.
+Download this repo with git (recommended) or as a zip file (links in the green "Code" button at the top of the page).
 Open a cmd (Windows) or bash (Linux) prompt and go to the folder containing the webui and create a virtual env for python.

 `python -m venv venv`